Summarizing What Matters in Business Writing

 The second step is presenting information that is significant and meaningful to that particular audience.

-Notice the summary statement made to the Internship Company Owner above has no mention of functional tasks, what team the intern worked on, or dates he worked.
-That is all simple functional information that led to the significant information.
+Notice that the summary statement made to the Internship Company Owner above does not mention functional tasks, what team the intern worked on, or the dates he worked.
+That is all simple, functional information that led to significant information.
 The company owner wouldn't care about this.
-The owner wants to know the value the intern brought to the business.
+The owner wants to know the value the intern brought to the business, not background tidbits.

 Noise vs. substance

-There is, sadly, far too much fluff and task information bantered about in business writing.
+There is, sadly, far too much fluff, and background is bantered about in business writing.
 Mere action tasks never belong in an executive summary.
 Don't fall into this trap.
-Instead, synthesize meaningfully, and extract what is truly most significant to your reader.
+Instead, synthesize meaningfully and extract what is truly most significant to your reader and extract only what matters.

 Mary Cullen